josephineSiems/PomodoroTimer/README.md

 # PomodoroTimer
 Pomodoro Timer is a timer that allows you to choose a certain work time and break time, these will run indefinetly until you turn them off.
 This way you can remember to take breaks regularly.
-The preset work and break times are 25 and 5 minutes (the Pomodoro method).
+The preset work and break times are 25 and 5 minutes (the Pomodoro technique) but can be changed to your tastes.

 ## Installation
 Import this project to Android Studio to run it on your phone.